 So, we don’t put your grief in a box to be filed as something you got over.
 Rather, we will work to develop coping strategies, provide you with compassionate support that allows you to move through grief at the right pace for YOU, and, ultimately, resolve and integrate your loss.

 While others may want to cheer you up, it’s important to actually go through what you are feeling and not what others want you to feel.

 You might also experience friends and family as supportive at first, but then as time passes their support may wane and you might feel the expectation that you should “be over it” or that you’re a burden.

 Grief counseling can help you move through the grief recovery process with support and understanding.

 Loss & Grief Counseling Can Help You:

-- Acknowledge your loss
+- Acknowledge and accept the reality of your loss

 - Find hope and encouragement